 Prioritize Decriminalization and Diversion Policies

+With an appropriate investment in effective, community based diversion programs, we can provide alternatives to sentences that make immigrants vulnerable to deportation.
 My criminal justice reform policy explains in detail how we can invest our public safety resources in community-based, harm-reduction solutions.
 We should expand programs like safe consumption sites and the Law Enforcement Assisted Diversion (LEAD program), as well as explore alternative forms of accountability for crimes of poverty.

 Protect Transgender Immigrants